 How much water can be collected?

 When you’re planning a rainwater harvesting system, you’ll want to first find out what the rainfall levels are like where you live and therefore how much you might be able to collect.

-If you like the idea of irrigating the garden and washing the car without using municipal water, you can start rainwater harvesting at low cost.
-Gutters and downspouts emptying into a rain barrel or more than one will get a supply started.
-Since these barrels generally store from around 50 to 100 gallons (or in the UK have 200 to 300 liter capacities), this might not meet all your needs.
+Since these barrels generally store from around 50 to 100 gallons, this might not meet all your needs.
 Potential overflow and therefore waste could be another downside.
 On a positive note, they take up little space so are suitable for backyards of most sizes, making rainwater harvesting available to many.

-‘Direct and indirect sunlight will act as a catalyst for algae growth in the cistern, so exposure to sunlight should be limited where possible,’ says the EPA in its report Rainwater harvesting: conservation, credit, codes, and cost literature review and case studies.
+‘Direct and indirect sunlight will act as a catalyst for algae growth in the cistern, so exposure to sunlight should be limited where possible,’ says the EPA in its report on Rainwater harvesting.

-Like the idea of collecting more water?
+Like the idea of collecting more water than you can in a rain barrel?
 You can size up to a larger tank in what’s called a ‘dry’ system.
 The storage tank is still located beside the house, as with a rain barrel, but the storage capacity is much larger and it can cope with the volume of precipitation caused by storms.

-But it’s also feasible to use harvested rainwater to fulfill potable water needs, provided it is both filtered and disinfected.
+But it’s also feasible to use harvested rainwater to fulfil potable water needs, provided it is both filtered and disinfected.
 This therefore requires a more sophisticated whole-house harvesting set-up.

 As well as the storage tank and pipes, a whole-house system includes pumps, filters, connectors and a control system.
 In the UK, mains water back-up is featured in the system, while in the US they ‘are often supported by municipal or private well water supplies as a back-up water source’, according to the EPA.